Welcome to our press resource. Here you will find all of our image assets in high resolution for download.

 Fritz Hansen is known the world over for its timeless design, marquee architect-designers, and global cultural influence.
 Todd Bracher Studio was tasked with creating another icon for the brand — an executive table designed to live next to some of the greatest pieces of furniture ever made — and to give Fritz Hansen a unique position in today’s marketplace.

 When Shaw Contract Group approached Todd Bracher Studio to produce a new flooring collection, we worked to deliver a unique selling proposition.
 Our insight was simple: that flooring could be designed, not according to an arbitrary aesthetic, but to tell a more compelling story.
-That story, in turn, would become a unique marketing tool for the architect.
+That story, in turn, would become a unique way of connecting with architects, designers, and specifiers.

 Todd Bracher Studio has been tasked with reinventing the famed brand HBF with a deep and aggressive Creative Direction effort.
 However a brand doesn’t communicate with products alone.
 HBF engaged us to develop and execute an integrated strategy to revitalize their brand both from a product point of view but also imagery and collateral.